brvpuyve/MS2PIP-for-DIA/README.md

 If you wouldn't have acces to a server or Linux operated machine.
 I would recommend you to install the VirtualBox software to create a virtual clone on your Windows/iOS operated machine.

 Once MS²PIP is installed, you can install ELUDE from the Percolator GitHuB: https://github.com/percolator/percolator/releases ELUDE is embedded in one of the folders of the percolator repository.
-It can easily be installed with following command: sudo dpkg -i elude-v3-02-linux-amd64.deb
+It can easily be installed (after unpacking the folder) with following command: sudo dpkg -i elude-v3-02-linux-amd64.deb (Linux operated machine) | dpkg -i  Ubuntu64.deb

+If you would have any issues during the installment please contact us and we will try to help you wherever we can.

+Once everything is installed you can start predicting spectral libraries using one single command:
+Python3 “fasta2speclib.py” [-h] [-o OUTPUT_FILENAME] [-c CONFIG_FILENAME] “fasta_filename”
+On our Github repository you can find our ELUDE retention model, as well as the configuration file used.